Hakim Mohandas Amani Williams

 BA (Hons.)
 St. Francis College , 2002

 Caribbean Studies, school/structural violence, educational inequity, and peace education

-Dr. Hakim Mohandas Amani Williams, native of Laventille, Trinidad and Tobago, is an Associate Professor of Africana Studies, and a faculty affiliate in Education, Globalization Studies, and Public Policy.
+Dr. Hakim Mohandas Amani Williams, native of Laventille, Trinidad and Tobago, is an Associate Professor of Africana Studies, faculty affiliate in Education, and advisory committee member in International & Global Studies, Public Policy, and Civil War Era Studies.
 He currently serves as the College’s Director of Peace and Justice Studies.
 Prof. Williams teaches classes on human rights; post colonialism; race, gender and identity; education for social change; Caribbean studies; globalization.